oss/rutgers-repotools-2/README.md

 License
 =======
-This software is licensed under the GNU General Public License.
+This software is licensed under the GNU General Public License v3.
 See LICENSE for more info.